ireia/CNOSL/README.md

 If you find any problem or have any suggestion, please discuss on the [Issues page](https://github.com/ireia/CNOSL/issues).
 Of course.
 If you have any problems, you can contact me through the email at the bottom of this page.

+**If you need to copy, distribute, or use related texts, please read the Notice below first.**

 ------------

 #### Notice